-Step 1: Firstly, assess the utility of the product for the consumer based on which the highest price that the consumer is willing to pay can be arrived at.
+- Step 1: Firstly, assess the utility of the product for the consumer based on which the highest price that the consumer is willing to pay can be arrived at.

-Step 2: Now, figure out the actual price of the product in the market.
+- Step 2: Now, figure out the actual price of the product in the market.

-Step 3: Finally, the consumer surplus is arrived at by deducting the value derived in Step 2 from the value in Step 1 as shown below.
+- Step 3: Finally, the consumer surplus is arrived at by deducting the value derived in Step 2 from the value in Step 1 as shown below.

 On the other hand, the following four steps help in the computation of the extended formula for consumer surplus which is more popularly used:

-Step 1: Firstly, draw the Supply and Demand curves with quantity on the abscissa and price on the ordinate.
+- Step 1: Firstly, draw the Supply and Demand curves with quantity on the abscissa and price on the ordinate.

-Step 2: Now, locate the market price which is the equilibrium price.
+- Step 2: Now, locate the market price which is the equilibrium price.
 According to the law of supply and demand, the market price is the point of intersection between the supply and the demand curve.

-Step 3: Now, draw a horizontal line between the market equilibrium price and the ordinate.
+- Step 3: Now, draw a horizontal line between the market equilibrium price and the ordinate.

-Step 4: Finally, calculate the area of the upper triangle (ΔRPS in the above diagram).
+- Step 4: Finally, calculate the area of the upper triangle (ΔRPS in the above diagram).
 Consequently, calculation of consumer surplus can be done by multiplying the base (RP) and the height (PS) and then dividing by 2.

 Let us take the example of a single customer and a single product.
 So, let us assume that a customer decides to buy a mobile with a 16GB RAM and a 5.5″ screen and is willing to pay up to $1,200 for that.
-Now, while browsing through various electronics stores, the customer discovers a store which offers all the criteria exactly at $900.
+Now, while browsing through various electronics stores, the customer discovers a store that offers all the criteria exactly at $900.